English criminal law: Procedure

 Criminal cases in England and Wales are usually brought by the Crown Prosecution Service, with the crown acting as the prosecuting party.
 (Case names reflect this: a case against Mr Smith would be styled R v Smith, with R being short for Rex or Regina, that is, the King or Queen, and the v standing for "versus".)
 Private prosecutions are possible but rare (outside some specific niches), but have attracted some controversy—e.g. the failed private prosecution following the murder of Stephen Lawrence, and their abuse in the Post Office scandal.

 The venue for a trial is determined by the class of offence.
 Summary offences are heard in Magistrates' Court either by a district judge or a lay magistrate.
 Indictable offences must be heard by a judge and jury in Crown Court.
 Some offences are triable either way, meaning it can be heard in either the Magistrates' Court, or the Crown Court if the magistrate sends it to the Crown Court or the defendant opts for trial on indictment.

 In all criminal trials, there are a number of procedural protections for defendants, stemming from both common law and the obligations of the European Convention on Human Rights, particularly Article 6.
 These include the presumption of innocence (as expounded in the 1935 case of Woolmington v DPP), the right to silence (although qualified by the adverse inference that can be drawn under provisions of the Criminal Justice and Public Order Act 1994), and the qualified rule against double jeopardy (under the Criminal Justice Act 2003, a second trial after a not guilty verdict can only occur when authorised by the Court of Appeal).

 The fairness of trials is also supported by limits on admissibility of evidence.
 Hearsay evidence can only be admitted if it satisfies one or more statutory gateways for admissibility.
 Judges have the power both at common law and under section 78 of the Police and Criminal Evidence Act 1984 to exclude evidence when introducing it will have "an adverse effect on the fairness of proceedings".
 They also have a power under section 76 to exclude a confession when made under conditions of oppression or circumstances that would induce unreliability.

-Some cases and sources concerning criminal procedure:
+Important cases and sources concerning criminal procedure include: